Majid1R/Data-visualizations/README.md

 Several visualization scripts are available to assist you in accomplishing various data analysis objectives.

 ## Scatterplots
 A scatterplot is an essential tool for exploring the relationship between two methods.
 When your data involves some distinct methods that you want to visualize and compare, a scatterplot can effectively illustrate their similarities or differences.
 This code allows you to compare three different methods for illustration.
-The first element on the legend represents the x-axis, while the second element always represents the value on the y-axis.

 ### 1-Grouped Scatter-Plot
 ![scatter](https://github.com/user-attachments/assets/c52a590b-cdeb-41b7-ad48-06e6f4a93095)